typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 }
 ```

-The last gives a hint as to what’s going on: in `copyToZeroP`’s body,
+The last gives a hint as to what’s going on, both here and in the
-the list element type has a name; we can use the name to create
+compiler errors above: in `copyToZeroP`’s body, the list element type
+has a name, `T`; we can use the name to create variables, and the
-variables, and the compiler can rely on the name as well.
-The
+compiler can rely on the name as well.
+The compiler, ideally,
-compiler shouldn’t care about whether the name can be written, but
+shouldn’t care about whether the name can be written, but that one of
-that one of the above compiles and the other doesn’t is telling.
+the above compiles and the other doesn’t is telling.

 If you were to define a variable to hold the result of getting the
 first element in the list in either version of `copyToZeroE`, how
 would you do that?
 In Java, the reason this doesn’t work is
-straightforward: you would have to declare the variable of type
+straightforward: you would have to declare the variable to be of type
 `Object`, but that type isn’t specific enough to allow the variable to
 be used as an argument to `xs.add`.

-Scala’s type inferred variables don’t help here; Scala considers the
+Scala’s type-inferred variables don’t help here; Scala considers the
 existential type to be scoped to `xs`, and makes the definition of
 `zv` independent of `xs` by breaking the type relationship, and
 crushing the inferred type of `zv` to `Any`.